d0w/docscan/README.md

 This tool is a document analyzer for teachers to create material, analyze files, grade files, etc. using LLMs

+Currently, the application is only able to analyze text based files such as .txt and .pdf.
+Images are not supported yet.

 # Getting Started

 **Prerequisites**